Pain · Positioning

 Case studies anonymous, no customer nameCase studies named, US-format, outcome number on top

-Patient-capital moat impliedPatient-capital moat named, dated, quantified, sourced
+Patient-capital moat impliedPatient-capital moat named, dated, quantified, and easy to repeat

 US buyer sort: small-vendor categoryUS buyer sort: patient-capital category leader